Information for COP 29 participants (A-Z)

 Pre-printing badges for Party and UN delegations

-National focal points of Parties and Designated contact persons of the UN system may request that badges be pre-printed for their delegations.
+National focal points of Parties and designated contact persons of the UN system may request that badges be pre-printed for their delegations.
 They may collect the badges in advance from the registration counter.
 The individual collecting the badges must sign on behalf of the delegates and is responsible for their proper distribution.

 This option is available only to delegates who already have a photo in the system.
 To submit your request, please utilize the related section via the communication tab in the ORS.
 Select "Pre-printed badges" from the drop-down menu.
 It is important to note that delegates whose badges have been printed will be listed in the final List of Participants.
 For detailed instructions, please refer to the step-by-step guide available here.